Maltese Health Issues

 Malteses are predisposed to several health conditions including luxating patella, dental disease, collapsed trachea.
 Understanding these risks allows you to screen early, prevent where possible, and catch problems before they become emergencies.

-With a typical weight of 4-7 lbs and lifespan of 12-15 yrs, the Maltese requires thoughtful care tailored to their specific breed characteristics.
+Plan for 4-7 lbs of animal, a 12-15 yrs lifespan, and a distinct combination of health considerations and temperament that matters more than a species-level view would suggest.
 Prospective Maltese owners should know that this small toy breed demands an informed approach to nutrition, exercise, and preventive health management.

 Health Predisposition Summary: Malteses show higher-than-average incidence of luxating patella, dental disease, collapsed trachea based on breed health database data.
 Individual risk depends on lineage, environment, and care.
 Work with your vet to determine which screenings are appropriate at each life stage.